doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 : indicates download album cover art

 **-d 'music_directory'**
-: specifies the music directory to use for downloaded album cover art (without this option -D will use the 'music_directory' setting in '/etc/mpd.conf'
+: specifies the music directory to use for downloaded album cover art (without this option -D will use the `music_directory` setting in `/etc/mpd.conf`

+**-i**
+: indicates interactive mode with selection menus

 **-k**
 : indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts